 Before selling it’s computer business off to Acer in 1997, Texas Instruments, famously known for their line of table calculators, also produced computers.
-Here’s the TravelMate 5200, a Pentium-class Notebook of the mid-90s.
+Here’s the TravelMate 4000M, a 486-class Notebook of the early 90s.

 As opposed to other systems at the time, the BIOS setup can’t be accessed during the POST phase (or at least, I didn’t figure out how).
 But booting into a plain DOS session allows the setup utility the be accessed by simply pressing CTRL+ALT+ESCAPE.

 Optionally, one might press FN+ESCAPE in plain DOS, which is supposed to run a programm called “SET_UP” off your hard drive, which offers the same capabilities.

 If somebody happens to have original restore floppies for the setup utility, please provide me some disk dumps.